Shop

 Pepperoni Pizza

-Because this type of pizza requires a big beer style to stand up to and soften those bold, sharp edges.
+This type of pizza requires a big beer style to withstand its bold, sharp edges and soften them.

 Similarly, with a richer slice, Wahlquist enjoys a beer with a cleaner profile.
 For instance, a kölsch, pilsner, or even amber ale.
 “Something simple, where the pizza accentuates the experience of the beer and the beer accentuates the flavors of the pizza and meats.”

-In general, an oilier, fattier type of pizza requires either a beer with a lighter, crisper profile to balance or a hoppier one to slice through those bold flavors.
+In general, an oilier, fattier pizza requires either a beer with a lighter, crisper profile to balance it or a hoppier one to slice through those bold flavors.

 Margherita Pizza